-The Fed's target rate of inflation is 2 percent.
+The Fed's target rate of inflation is 2%.
 The Fed uses the core inflation rate, which excludes volatile gas and food prices, as its measurement tool.
-Gas prices usually rise each spring as investors expect increased demand from the summer driving season.
+Gas prices rise each spring as investors expect increased demand from the summer driving season.
 Food prices soon follow since transportation costs are a big component of food costs.
 The Fed doesn't want to change its monetary policy in reaction to that seasonal shift.
-That’s why the Fed uses expansionary monetary policy when it appears we already have price increases in food and gas.
+That’s why the Fed often uses expansionary monetary policy even when there are no price increases in food and gas.

 The Fed ended QE2 in June 2011.
-It maintained its balance of $2 trillion in securities.
-Panicked gold bugs drove the price of this commodity to $1,825 an ounce.
+It increased its balance of securities to $2.6 trillion.
 Investors would have preferred to see the Fed sell holdings or even raise interest rates.
 For some reason, they were more worried about inflation than the sluggish economy.

 Why Announcing QE2 Was So Effective

 Fed Chairman Ben Bernanke had announced QE2 before he began buying.
 In April 2011, he announced that QE2 would end in June.
 Bernanke had learned from the success of former Fed Chair Paul Volcker.
 He understood that setting the public's expectation of Fed action in advance was as important as the central bank's action itself.